faurelia/mangocode/_posts/2020-10-23-change-currency-symbol-woocommerce.md

 date: 2020-10-23T18:06:34.000Z
 excerpt_separator: <!--more-->
 ---
-If you are looking for a way to change your online store's currency symbol, add the below code snippet in your child theme's `functions.php`
+If you are like me who have some clients that want to change their online store's currency symbol, then  you are in the right place.

+Add the below code snippet in your child theme's `functions.php`.
+It will work as long as your site is running **WordPress** and **WooCommerce**

 <!--more-->